 Good management theory, taken by Waddock and Graves (1997)in explaining the relationship between social responsibility disclosure and FP, is a further articulation of stakeholder theory (Donaldson & Preston, 1995).
 The proposition developed under sound management theory is that a company should try to satisfy its stakeholders without presupposing its financial condition.
 Thus, the company will have a good image and reputation.
-Based on a resource-based perspective, attributes are one of the company's assets in an intangible component which is one of the company's competitive advantage (Barney, 1991).
+Based on a resource-based perspective, attributes are one of the company's assets in an intangible component which is one of the components that contribute to the company's competitive advantage (Barney, 1991).